heather warren-crow

 texas tech university

-I am an artist, researcher, and educator based in Lubbock, Texas (by way of Berkeley, California and Milwaukee, Wisconsin).
-I earned a PhD in Performance Studies and certificate in Film Studies from the University of California, Berkeley, where I made puppets, did design-oriented solo performance, researched Czech surrealist stop-motion in Prague, taught at the Berkeley Repertory Theatre, and wrote a dissertation on discourses of life in animation and dance film.
-Before coming to Texas Tech University to teach in an interdisciplinary doctoral program in fine arts, I was assistant professor of arts theory/practice at the University of Wisconsin, Milwaukee.
+I am an artist, researcher, and educator based in Lubbock, Texas.
+I earned a PhD in Performance Studies and certificate in Film Studies from the University of California, Berkeley, where I made puppets, did design-oriented solo performance, researched Czech surrealist stop-motion in Prague, taught acting at the Berkeley Repertory Theatre, and wrote a dissertation on discourses of life in animation, dance film, and digital architecture.
+Before coming to Texas Tech University, I was assistant professor of arts theory/practice at the University of Wisconsin, Milwaukee.

 Picture

-As an artist committed to both live and media-based performance (indeed, in breaking down the distinctions between them), I have exhibited my work in galleries and performance spaces in Argentina, Brazil, Colombia, El Salvador, India, Japan, Mexico, Tanzania, Trinidad and Tobago, and across Europe and the United States.
-Most recently, I presented theatrical design at the Prague Quadrennial (Czech Republic), performance art at Glasshouse in Brooklyn (US), theatre at the Porsgrunn International Theatre Festival (Norway), video art at Seattle's Northwest Film Forum (US), and sound art at the PNEM festival of sound art in Uden (the Netherlands) and Spring/Break Art Fair in New York.
+An artist committed to both live and media-based performance (indeed, in breaking down the distinctions between them), I have exhibited my work in galleries and performance spaces in Argentina, Brazil, Colombia, El Salvador, India, Japan, Mexico, Taiwan, Tanzania, Trinidad and Tobago, and across Europe and the United States.
+Recently, I presented collaborative performance at the Prague Quadrennial (Czech Republic), performance art at the World Stage Design exhibition in Taipei (Taiwan) and at Co-Opt Research + Projects in Lubbock (Texas), performance documentation at the Sofia Underground International Festival of Performance Art (Bulgaria), video art at the Athens Festival of Queer Performance (Greece) and the Barcelona International Short Film and Video Festival (Spain), and experimental film at the Mimesis Documentary Festival (Colorado).
 For more information about my creative work, check this out.

 Proudly powered by Weebly